SpielmeisterCom/spellDocs/guides/concepts_systems/README.md

 You might also be interested in [this guide](#!/guide/intro_creating_a_system_from_scratch) about creating a system from scratch.

-## What is a system?
+## What is a System?

-In SpellJS entities do not have instance methods.
-This is intentionally and by design.
-However in a game engine it is desirable to associate a certain piece of logic with a certain type of entity.
-Without being able to "pin" a certain piece of logic to an entity in order to describe its behaviour a developer would be limited to creating purely static games which are considered not much fun to play by many players.
+In SpellJS entities do not have instance methods by design.
+However it is often desirable to equip entities with a certain behaviour.

 The SpellJS way of tackling this issue is to create a system that takes care of managing the behaviour of a certain type of entity.
 Usually systems limit the scope of entities that they process by declaring a group of entities as the expected input.
 This entity group consists of a set of components that an entity instance must have in order to qualify as input for the system.

-## System definition
+## System Definition

-A system is declared in form of a system template.
-The purpose of the system template is to provide a unique identifier (namespace and name), to declare the systems' input and to assign a script which contains the implementation.
+A system is declared in form of a system definition.
+The purpose of the system definition is to provide a unique identifier, to declare the system's input and to assign a script which contains the system implementation.

-## System implementation
+## System Implementation

-Since a systems' implementation is done in a script all standard rules related to [script definition](#!/guide/concepts_scripts) apply.
+Since a system is implemented with a script all standard rules related to [script definition](#!/guide/concepts_scripts) apply.

 ### A basic system skeleton

 <pre><code>
 /**
- * @class Foo
+ * @class ExampleSystem
  * @singleton
  */

 define(
-	'Foo',
+	'ExampleSystem',
 	[
 		'spell/functions'
 	],